General information

 The museum's main support comes from the Finnish Ministry of Education and from the City of Helsinki, which provides premises in the Cable Factory in Ruoholahti, Helsinki.
 The Director of the museum is Anna-Kaisa Rastenberger, and it has a permanent staff of thirteen.

 The museum’s exhibitions cover Finnish and international contemporary photography, as well as the diverse history of the craft.
 Exhibitions are also produced from, and reinforced by, the museum's own collections.
-The exhibition space, consisting of the Main Exhibition Space, the Angle and the Project and Process spaces, covers a floor area of approximately 800 m2.
-The Project space is intended for presenting new artists and projects, while the Process space concentrates on educational exhibitions and activities.
-Once a year, there is an open call for exhibitions in Project Space.

 The museum's collections include around 2.5 million pictures spanning various photographical user cultures.
 The emphasis in new collection acquisitions is on contemporary Finnish photographic art.
 The archives contain a wide range of documents from newspaper clippings and sound recordings to films, printed invitations, and posters.
 The object collection comprises 3500 items, such as cameras and photographic instruments.